 Arkema Inc

-Arkema Inc. is being cleaned up through Washington’s cleanup law, the Models Toxic Control Act.
-For more information about MTCA’s cleanup process, please visit Ecology’s cleanup process website.
+This site is being cleaned up under Washington’s cleanup law, the Model Toxics Control Act (MTCA).
+For more information about the MTCA process, visit Ecology’s cleanup process webpage.

 - A remedial investigation: This is the Port’s findings from when they studied the site.